 Thanks once again for this information.

-erased all dtc's (none currently stored) tried the learn procedure as you have mentioned but the light never goes out, even up to 20 minutes.
+Erased all data trouble codes (none currently stored) tried the learn procedure as you have mentioned but the light never goes out, even up to 20 minutes.

 The scanner gives me now a